 There are many misconceptions about introverts, for example, that we are unsociable.
 I used to constantly ask myself, “What’s wrong with me?” when thinking of yet another excuse to get out of a social gathering.

-However, my once negative and judgemental attitude toward my feelings have changed for the positive.
-Now it is totally fine to not be like everyone else and to love my own company, but this self-confidence didn’t come automatically.
+However, my once negative and judgmental attitude toward my feelings have changed for the better.
+Now it is totally fine for me to not be like everyone else and to love my own company, but this self-confidence didn’t come automatically.
 It is in these moments of self-doubt that mindfulness is especially helpful for me.

 It’s About Being Kind to Ourselves

-I could sit at home in my pajamas with a cup of tea, living my best life, until I started thinking about what I might be missing out on at the social gathering.
+I could sit at home in my pajamas with a cup of tea, living my best life, until I started thinking about what exciting experiences I might be missing out on.

 I feel so lucky to know that there are natural tools, like my breath, that can be used to distract and pull me out of my busy mind and into my body’s physical sensations and the exact experience of a moment.